 - IVA presentation & creditor vote

 - Copies of the IVA proposal are sent to your creditors.
-75% by value of your creditors need to agree to the IVA for it to be accepted and binding.
+75% by the value of your creditors need to agree to the IVA for it to be accepted and binding.
 A virtual meeting is generally held and creditors generally send their voting electronically or in the post.

 - Contractual repayments begin

 - If accepted, the proposal becomes a legally binding contract & your monthly repayments begin.
 Your financial situation will be reviewed annually.
 If your circumstances change whilst you’re in the process of an IVA, the IP can look to renegotiate the proposal.

 - Situation assessed